AleksHuc/CPNS-Labs/en/lab9/lab9.md

-# 9. Lab: Set up a virtual private network using a shared secret
+# 9. Lab: Set up of a virtual private network using a shared secret

 ## Instructions